 If we take the results of modern science seriously, it is difficult to believe that God is omnipotent and omniscient in the sense of the scholastic philosophers.
 Science tells us of a God who must be very different from God as seen by the medieval philosophers and theologians.
 Could, for instance, God after a billion years in a fourteen billion year old universe have predicted that human life would come to be?
 Let us suppose that God knew all of the laws of biology, chemistry and physics, knew all of the fundamental forces.
 Even then could God know with certainty that human life would come to be?
 If we truly accept the scientific view that, in addition to necessary processes and the immense opportunities offered by the fertile universe, there are also chance processes, then it would appear that not even God could know the outcome with certainty.
 God cannot know what is not knowable.
 The theologian, of course, would have a different answer.
 God is transcendent, outside of space and time.
-All events are simultaneous to him.
-But I have wished to stress God's immanence in a universe where our scientific knowledge of the origins of life must have a bearing upon the semantics of our Christian faith.
+All events are simultaneous to her/him.
+But if we stress God's immanence in a universe where our scientific knowledge of the origins of life is to be confronted, then that knowledge must have a bearing upon the semantics of our Christian faith.

 This stress on God's immanence is not to place a limitation upon God.
 Far from it.
-It reveals a God who made a universe that has within it a certain dynamism and thus participates in the very creativity of God.
-Such a view of creation can be found in early Christian writings, especially in those of St. Augustine in his comments on Genesis.15 If they respect the results of modern science, religious believers must move away from the notion of a dictator God, a Newtonian God who made the universe as a watch that ticks along regularly.
+It reveals a God who made a universe that has within it a dynamic sequence of natural events which led to us.
+It thus participates in the very creativity of God.
+Such a view of creation can be found in early Christian writings, especially in those of St. Augustine in his comments on Genesis.
+If they respect the results of modern science, religious believers must move away from the notion of a dictator God, a Newtonian God who made the universe as a watch that ticks along regularly.
 In the semantics of religious faith God should perhaps be seen more as a parent or as one who speaks encouraging and sustaining words.
 Scripture is very rich in these thoughts.
-It presents, indeed anthropomorphically, a God who gets angry, who disciplines, a God who nurtures Theologians already possess the concept of God's continuous the universe. creation.
+It presents, indeed anthropomorphically, a God who gets angry, who disciplines, a God who nurtures the universe.
+Theologians already possess the concept of God's continuous creation.
 To integrate the results of modern science with this notion of continuous creation would be a very enriching experience for theologians and religious believers.
 God is working with the universe.
 The universe has a certain vitality of its own like a child does.
 It has the ability to respond to words of endearment and encouragement.
-You discipline a child but you try to preserve and enrich the individual character of the child and its own passion for life.
+One disciplines a child but one tries to preserve and enrich the individual character of the child and its own passion for life.
 A parent must allow the child to grow into adulthood, to come to make its own choices, to go on its own way in life.
 Words which give life are richer than mere commands or information.
 In such wise does God deal with the universe.